Rahul Dua

 Rahul Dua is an Indian stand-up comedian, actor, writer, YouTuber, and host.
 Dua gained recognition through his participation in the show Comicstaan.

+Early life

+Dua was born in 1974.
+He completed his schooling in his hometown before pursuing a Bachelors of Technology degree in Electronics and Communications Engineering at Thapar Institute of Engineering and Technology in Patiala.
+Later, he gained admission to the prestigious Faculty of Management Studies (FMS) in Delhi.
+Rahul specialised in Finance and Marketing during his MBA.

 Career

 Dua was named one of India's top 16 comedians in Netflix's Comedy Premium League.
-Additionally, he emerged as the 1st Runner Up on Amazon Prime's show, Comicstaan Season 1.
+Additionally, he emerged as the 1st Runner Up in the first season of Amazon Prime Video's show, Comicstaan.

-Dua has also served as cricket commentator during IPL 2021 on Hotstar Dosts, and as an actor in advertisements for CultFit, Zomato, Hyundai Grand i10, Nando's, and Wakefit Mattresses.
+Dua has also served as a cricket commentator during IPL 2021 on Hotstar Dosts, and as an actor in advertisements for CultFit, Zomato, Hyundai Grand i10, Nando's, and Wakefit.

-Dua has served as the host for events such as the Comicstaan Season 3 Finale and SharkTank India Season 2.
+Dua has served as the host for events such as the finale of the third season of Comicstaan and the second season of SharkTank India.

+In June 2025, he was awarded the Power Stand-Up Comic Award, at the Power Creator Awards.
+In August 2025, Dua announced his show, Pitch Please, in which business owners would pitch their ideas to a panel of "sharp successful business minds" in addition to comedians.

+In August 2026, he appeared as a guest judge on the comedy show, India's Got Latent.